 9. Referral links: $600

 This income was thanks to my Instagram account Smartgirls_Finishrich as well as my friends and family.
-These days so many companys offer a paid referral program.
-If you have any type of online following (inlcuding your personal social media) or helpful loved ones you can make money using these.
+These days so many businesses offer a paid referral program.
+If you have any type of online following (including your personal social media) or helpful loved ones, you can make money using these.

 10.Receipt Jar: $40

-Receipt Jar is an App that pays you for photos of your shopping receipts.
+Receipt Jar is an app that pays you for photos of your shopping receipts.
 These can be from online or instore shopping.
 Each receipt scanned gives you points.
-When you accumulate enough points you can cash out.
-Receipt jar used to let you cash out to your bank account but they have recently changed it to be gift cards.
+When you accumulate enough points you can cash out in the form of gift cards.
 I generally cash out for Coles / Woolies gift cards.
 I use these for groceries and transfer the value of the gift card from my expenses account to my savings.
 Receipt Jar has said they’re working on setting up PayPal payments so fingers crossed on that.
 Download the app here and sign up using my referral code MACKENK1 for a sign up points bonus.

 11. Bank Interest: $311